autolab-fi/lineRobot-micropython-course/lessons/module_6/line_senosor_intro.md

 Your task for this assignment is to write code that performs the following steps:

-1. Read the value from sensor 5 of the Octoliner array and print to console.
+1. Read all the values from the Octoliner and print to console.
-2. Move the robot forward by 35 cm.
+2. Move the robot forward by 25 cm.
-3. Read the value from sensor 5 again and print to console.
+3. Read all the values from the Octoliner sensors again and print to console.

 This will help you observe how the sensor reading changes before and after the robot moves.
 Use this logic to understand sensor behavior and experiment with different sensitivity levels if